 Let’s breakdown M.E.A.T. and why it is important:

 Movement also enhances flushing of lymph and blood.
-This removes debris and brings in new nutrient rich blood.
+This removes debris and brings in new, nutrient-rich blood.

-Analgesia: This is where nutrition advice and herbal recommendations can help give natural remedies for pain relief.
+Analgesia: This is where nutrition advice and herbal recommendations can help provide natural remedies for pain relief.
 Natural pain killers that have been known to help manage pain include ginger, turmeric, capsaicin, valerian root, magnesium, and boswellia.

 However, it takes a consistent intake to start feeling the results.

-Lifemark therapists are true believers in early active care to promote healing and enhance the overall outcome of treatment.
+Lifemark clinicians are true believers in early active care to promote healing and enhance the overall outcome of treatment.
 Our goal is to provide the best possible treatment to relieve your pain and get you back in regular shape.